Walking Liberty Half Dollar

 Time Honored Classics

 We have been interested in the early silver coinage of the 20th Century for years because of the unique designs and the historical importance of an era when our national coinage was made out of silver.
-In particular we have studied high-grade Walking Liberty half dollars because the series offers a number of important advantages:
+In particular we have studied the high-grade Walking Liberty Half Dollar because the series offers a number of advantages:

 History & Why Grading Is Key

 The Walking Liberty Half Dollar series replaced the Barber Series in 1916 for two reasons.
 First, Barbers had been produced for 25 years and were no longer protected by statutory lease.
-Second, the public pressured the Treasury to produce coins that were an example of “beauty and art to all its citizens”.
-A contest was held and the Commission of Fine Arts chose Weinman’s design for the Walking Liberty half dollar.
+Second, the public pressured the Treasury to produce coins that were “beauty and art to all its citizens” and the Weinman’s design was chosen.

 The Walking Liberty half dollar was struck from 1916 through 1947.
-As such, investing and collecting (that’s the fun part) falls into two areas: The more popular Short Set, meaning all the dates and mint-marks struck between 1941 and 1947 (20 coins).
-And as you advance consider adding the dates and mint marks from 1934 through 1940 – which turns the Short Set into a Long Set.
+The popular Short Set, contains all the dates and mint-marks struck between 1941 and 1947 (20 coins).

-The key to success in the Walking Liberty Half Dollar series lies with choosing the correct grade or condition which is measured on the Sheldon Scale from 1 to 70.
-After some consideration we believe MS65 (Gem Uncirculated) examples are the best choice because rarity increases dramatically yet prices remain affordable.
+The key to success in the Walking Liberty Half Dollar series lies with choosing the most favorable grade.
+We believe MS65 (Gem Uncirculated) examples are the best choice because rarity increases dramatically yet prices remain affordable.

-1. We believe that of the original Walking Liberty Half Dollar mintage’s less than 1% has been graded PCGS MS65 so dealers have limited inventory.
-This availability could translate into higher prices at any time given that the public rediscovers this overlooked area.
-Silver dollar production was halted in 1935, which means this half dollar was used extensively in commerce limiting today’s mint state examples.
+1. We believe that of the original Walking Liberty Half Dollar mintage’s less than 1% has been graded PCGS MS65.
+This availability could translate into higher prices given that the public rediscovers this overlooked area.

 2. Major auction houses feature this coin because of its extensive collector base and wide appeal.

-3. And our guess is that only about 10% of rare coin buyers are active traders meaning the other 90% work at accumulating a position and rarely consider selling.
-The corollary is simply that over time less of the Walking Liberty Half Dollars come on the market.
+3. Our guess is that about 10% of rare coin buyers are active traders meaning the other 90% work at accumulating a position and rarely consider selling.
+The corollary is that over time less Walking Liberty Half Dollars come on the market.

-4. Inflation is not in the headlines today but with our government’s unprecedented spending it is only a matter of time.
-Many believe high grade rare coins are an excellent inflation fighter because the aggressive inflation of the 1970’s saw unprecedented price increases.
+4. Inflation is not in the headlines but with our government spending it’s only a matter of time.
+Many believe high grade rare coins are great inflation fighters because the aggressive inflation of the 1970’s saw unprecedented price increases.